e1g3n/soyosource-gtn1200/README.md

 # soyosource-gtn1200
 Simple Libray to Control SoyoSource GTN 1200 battery grid inverter

+Works with Arduino, ESP8266 and ESP32.
+Supports HardwareSerial.

 Emulates the Limiter, you have to set Auto-Limit to "Y"